Legal Language Services ranks Ohio as a state with moderately regulated legal interpreting requirements.

 While Ohio does not officially have any requirements for interpreting in legal proceedings, the state is developing its interpreter program and crafting policy recommendations for using interpreters in the state courts.

-Ohio state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+Ohio state authorities periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Ohio also accepts certification from the NJITCE (National Judiciary Interpreter & Translator Certification Examination) and federal certification programs.
 Other state certification programs may be accepted on a case-by-case basis.